re50urces/Awesome-Resources/README.md

 - [Microsoft Design Resources](https://www.microsoft.design/resources) `Whether you want to practice new skills, develop new concepts, or create prototypes, these toolkits are your place to start.`
 - [Dribbble Design Resources](https://dribbble.com/resources) `Explore a collection of free resources to grow your design career.`
 - [invision design resources](https://www.invisionapp.com/free-resources) `Browse our library of free, high-quality UI kits, icon packs, and mockups.`
+- [Branding Style Guides](https://brandingstyleguides.com/) `the branding guidelines archive`
 - [airbnb design projects](https://airbnb.design/our-projects/) `Discover our latest releases and download our community resources`
+- [google brand resource center](https://about.google/brand-resource-center/) `Whether you’re a small business owner or a filmmaker, a software developer or a teacher, we’ll help you learn when and how you can use our logo, product icons, and other brand elements in your work.`
 - [Kreative tools](https://kreative.tools/)
 - [Toools Design](https://www.toools.design/)
 - [Toolkit.design](https://toolkit.design/)